JustJuulia/Python_Projects/README.md

 ✔️ User Registration System: A program that handles user registration and login processes, with data storage in a file or database.

+✔️ Random Fact Generator: A program that generates random facts from various domains, such as science, history, or sports.

 Text Analyzer: A tool for analyzing text, counting words, characters, lines, generating statistics, and charts.

 Currency Converter: A program that fetches current exchange rates and enables conversion between different currencies.